 How do I compare transfer companies when transferring and receiving money via Colombia?

 - Exchange rates.
 Compare the exchange rates offered by a number of transfer companies to calculate just how affordable your transaction will be.
 Some companies will offer less competitive exchange rates but charge lower fees, like the example above, or they may provide more competitive exchange rates but charge higher fees.

 - Transaction fees.
-It’s worth pointing out that a company with fantastic exchange rates may also charge high fees, so read up on all the fees and charges that will apply to your transfers.
+Read up on all of the fees and charges that will apply to your transfers.
 Some companies will also waive their fees for large transactions, but this is usually over the $10,000 mark or higher.

 - Method of placing a transfer.
 Check to see what options are available for placing transfers: online, over the phone, in person at a branch and/or using a smartphone app.

 - Transfer options.
-Some companies specialise in providing one-off transfers only, but others can offer flexible features such as forward contracts and recurring payment plans to help you save money and time.
+Some companies specialize in providing one-off transfers only, but others can offer flexible features such as forward contracts and recurring payment plans to help you save money and time.

 - Minimum and maximum transfer amounts.
-If you will need to transfer small or large amounts, check to see whether the company imposes and minimum or maximum transaction limits.
-Keep in mind that there may also be a limit on the amount of money you can transfer during a certain period, for example one month.
+If you will need to transfer small or large amounts, check to see whether the company imposes any minimum or maximum transaction limits.
+Keep in mind that there may also be a limit on the amount of money you can transfer during a certain period, for example once a month.

 - Turnaround time.
 Compare transaction processing times between providers to see which one can get your funds to the destination the quickest, not to mention how much you’ll have to pay for an urgent transfer.

 - Pickup options.
 Does the provider offer cash pickup transfers or bank account deposits?
-Are there any other ways your beneficiary can access the money you send?
+Are there any other ways your recipient can access the money you send?
 Sometimes companies will also allow cell phone transfers using apps.